gailzmicrosoft/SampleDataPrep/docs/zta/ZtaPrerequisites.md

 ## **Prerequisites for ZTA**

 It is assumed that organizations have already established below foundations to build and deploy zero trust architectures.
-For example, the organizations have implemented Microsoft 365 using [Zero Trust deployment plan with Microsoft 365 | Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/microsoft-365-zero-trust?view=o365-worldwide&bc=%2Fsecurity%2Fzero-trust%2Fbreadcrumb%2Ftoc.json&toc=%2Fsecurity%2Fzero-trust%2Ftoc.json), or equivalent.
+For example, the organizations have implemented Microsoft 365 using [Zero Trust deployment plan with Microsoft 365 | Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/microsoft-365-zero-trust?view=o365-worldwide&bc=%2Fsecurity%2Fzero-trust%2Fbreadcrumb%2Ftoc.json&toc=%2Fsecurity%2Fzero-trust%2Ftoc.json) or equivalent.

 In addition, organizations have established below secure foundations in Azure:

-## **Prerequisites for ZTA**
+## **Prerequisites for ZTA in Azure**

-It is assumed that organizations have already established below foundations to build and deploy zero trust architectures.
-For example, the organizations have implemented Microsoft 365 using [Zero Trust deployment plan with Microsoft 365 | Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/microsoft-365-zero-trust?view=o365-worldwide), or equivalent.
+It is assumed that organizations have established below secure foundations in Azure to enable the development and deployment of Azure Applications:

-In addition, organizations have established below secure foundations in Azure:

 1. **Azure Landing Zones and Infrastructure Setup**:
    - Have implemented **Azure Landing Zones** as part of the cloud adoption framework, which includes the foundational infrastructure setup.
 This ensures: